The purpose of the policy

 To provide an opportunity for trainees to complete as scheduled, completion of the elective module is optional.

-In a change to requirements for 2020 and 2021, to achieve completion, trainees will be permitted to complete less than 100% of the rotational modules provided they have as a minimum completed the module or modules most closely associated with their specialism.
+In a change to requirements for 2020 and 2021, to achieve completion, trainees will be permitted to complete less than 100% of the rotational modules provided they have as a minimum completed the module or modules most closely associated with their specialty.
 This decision has been taken to support trainees who were impacted during their first year by the pandemic and have had difficulties accessing or completing all of the rotations.
 By permitting less than 100% completion of the rotations the intention is to ensure that trainees and their training departments have sufficient time to focus on the specialist training.
 This option however is seen as a minimum requirement and all trainees are encouraged to complete as much of their specialist and rotation competencies and assessments as possible.

-Details of the rotations required per specialism are available.
+Details of the rotations required per specialty are available.
 There are particular requirements for Clinical Pharmaceutical Science, Clinical Microbiology and Clinical Bioinformatics – Physical Sciences which have been determined and supported by the profession.

 If a trainee is unable to complete all of the rotations, sign-off for clinical competence from a HCPC registered Clinical or Biomedical Scientist will be required.